Atrix256/RandomCode/WebGLPBR/Readme.txt

 * a "reload" button that reloads the page, but puts you in the same location with the same debug options?

 * a starting image that says "click to begin. mouse look, WASD controls"
+* a starting image that says "loading..." for image loading (and later, shader compilations)

 * ambient occlusion